ajayaadhikari/RAG-system-recipe-assistant/README.md

    - Creates a FAISS index and saves the metadata to `vector_store/`.

 2. **Chatbot UI** (`streamlit_recipe_recommender.py`)
-   - Accepts user input (e.g., "something with chicken and rice").
+   - Accepts user input (e.g., "something with eggplant and rice").
    - Embeds the query and retrieves top-matching recipes from the FAISS index.
    - Constructs a prompt with the retrieved recipes as context.
    - Sends the prompt to an OpenAI LLM (e.g., GPT-4o or GPT-3.5) for a final answer.